EESSI/docs/docs/repositories/dev.eessi.io.md

 # Development repository (`dev.eessi.io`)

+!!! note "Is `dev.eessi.io` a webpage?"
+    If you landed on this page because you typed `dev.eessi.io` into your browser, then you may not know yet that this is not a URL/webpage but a [CernVM-FS repository](../filesystem_layer.md) that EESSI uses to distribute software.

+    **See the [EESSI overview page](../overview.md) for a general introduction to EESSI.**

 ## What is `dev.eessi.io`?

 `dev.eessi.io` is the development repository of EESSI.
 With it, developers in the [MultiXscale CoE](https://multixscale.eu) can deploy pre-release builds of their software to EESSI.